This old disease is becoming more common, but gout can be easily treated and then prevented — with the right care.

 But the most important fork in the road for gout sufferers is whether to start taking a drug that will lower their uric acid levels.
 Once people start taking these drugs, they usually must take them for the rest of their lives.
 Going on and off a uric acid–lowering medication can provoke gout attacks.
-Experts have differing opinions, but many agree that the criteria for starting therapy include frequent (say, three times a year) attacks, severe attacks that are difficult to control, gout with a history of kidney stones, or attacks that affect several joints.
-Another quirky aspect of gout is that uric acid–lowering medications can't be started during an attack because they can make the attack worse.
+Experts have differing opinions, but many agree that the criteria for starting therapy include frequent (say, two or three times a year) attacks, severe attacks that are difficult to control, gout with a history of kidney stones, or attacks that affect several joints at a time.
+Guidelines also recommend uric acid-lowering treatment if a person with gout also has kidney disease.

-Allopurinol has emerged as the first-line uric acid–lowering drug because it needs to be taken only once a day and reduces uric acid levels regardless of whether the root problem is overproduction of uric acid or inadequate clearance by the kidneys.
+Allopurinol is the first-line uric acid–lowering drug.
+It needs to be taken only once a day and reduces uric acid levels regardless of whether the root problem is overproduction of uric acid or inadequate clearance by the kidneys.
 Sometimes people develop a mild rash when they start allopurinol, although rarely there's a dangerous allergic reaction.
-Guidelines warn against prescribing allopurinol for people with kidney disease, but if it's a mild case, the drug is usually well tolerated.
+Old guidelines warned against prescribing allopurinol for people with kidney disease, but with proper dosing, the drug is usually well tolerated and effective even for people with kidney disease.
 Underdosing has long been a problem.
-The standard daily dose of allopurinol is 300 milligrams (mg), but that might not be enough to reach the commonly accepted target level for uric acid of 6 milligrams per deciliter (mg/dL).
-Most people can take doses of 400 mg (or even more) without any problems, although higher doses do mean taking extra pills.
+The standard starting dose is 100 mg per day (or less if a person has kidney disease); many doctors do not increase it above 300 milligrams (mg), but that might not be enough to reach the commonly accepted target level for uric acid of 6 milligrams per deciliter (mg/dL).
+Most people can take doses of 400 mg or more (if needed) without any problems, although higher doses do mean taking extra pills.

-A new drug, febuxostat (Uloric), is similar to allopurinol in the way it works.
-In head-to-head trials, febuxostat looked to be more effective than allopurinol at controlling uric acid levels, although that may have been because the allopurinol dose in the study was too low.
+A newer drug, febuxostat (Uloric), is similar to allopurinol in the way it works.
+In head-to-head trials, febuxostat looked to be more effective than allopurinol at controlling uric acid levels, although that was likely because the allopurinol dose in the study was too low.
 As a new, brand-name drug, febuxostat is far more expensive than allopurinol.

 Probenecid is a third choice.
 Like allopurinol, it's been on the market for decades, so it has a long track record.
 Probenecid works by increasing uric acid excretion by the kidneys so it can trigger the development of kidney stones and is not a good option for people with kidney problems.
 Another drawback to probenecid is that it has to be taken twice a day.

 Perhaps the biggest problem with the uric acid–lowering therapy is sticking with it.
-A study done several years ago showed that over a two-year period, less than 20% of patients on allopurinol were taking it as prescribed.
+A number of studies have demonstrated that up to 80% of people prescribed allopurinol were taking it incorrectly or not at all.
 Poor adherence is understandable.
-Once people are taking gout prevention medicine, there are usually no immediate symptoms to remind them to take the pills daily.
+Once people are taking an effective gout prevention medicine, there are usually no immediate symptoms to remind them to take the pills daily.
 And the memory of the last attack is bound to fade, no matter how excruciating it might have been.

 The Health Letter thanks Dr. Robert Shmerling for his help with this article.
 Dr. Shmerling is the clinical chief of the Division of Rheumatology at Beth Israel Deaconess Medical Center in Boston.